zp4rker/sirah-journal/al-rahiq_al-makhtum/topics/0027-the_battle_of_badr.md

 I did not know there were multiple duels, I thought there was only one and thought that was the custom but apparently not.
 Aaaand I accidentally read an extra page, I'll continue from here tomorrow in shā allāh.

-> And you (Muḥammad ﷺ) threw not when you did throw but Allāh threw.
+> And you (Muḥammad ṣallallāhu 'alayhi wa sallam) threw not when you did throw but Allāh threw.

 Subḥānallāh, what a remarkable āyah.